Indya Moore: 2018 - present

-In July 2024 Moore was cast in the second season of The Sandman as Wanda, a professional driver and security agent for an exclusive travel firm who serves a guide on a road trip by the Endless to the waking world.
-In January 2025, the season was indicated to have a premiere date of 2025.
+In July 2024, Moore was cast in the second season of The Sandman as Wanda, a professional driver and security agent for an exclusive travel firm who serves a guide on a road trip by the Endless to the waking world.
+She appears in two episodes.

 Personal life

-Moore is transgender and non-binary and goes by they/them and she/her pronouns.
-Moore has spoken openly about their lifelong struggles with the bullying and transphobia that caused them to leave home at 14 and drop out of school in the 10th grade.
+Moore is transgender and uses she/her pronouns.
+While she previously identified as non-binary, she shared in an Instagram story on August 31, 2026, that she no longer does.
+Moore has spoken openly about her lifelong struggles with the bullying and transphobia that caused her to leave home at 14 and drop out of school in the 10th grade.

-In an interview with Pose co-star Michaela Jaé Rodriguez, Moore discussed how, despite identifying as non-binary, being seen as a woman means they are still subjected to the same "surveillance and scrutiny" as cisgender women, and to a desire to use fashion to take back that power:
+In an interview with Pose co-star Michaela Jaé Rodriguez, Moore discussed how, despite identifying as non-binary (at the time), being seen as a woman means she was subjected to the same "surveillance and scrutiny" as cisgender women, and to a desire to use fashion to take back that power:

 MOORE: I feel like that about fashion.
 I feel like that about us having the autonomy to express ourselves.
 I'm non-binary but I don't really talk about it that much.
 I don't feel like people really are there yet for understanding it, which I don't mind, but I also acknowledge the way people see me as a woman.
 And because I'm seen as a woman, a cis woman or binary-presenting, people are going to hold me up to those same standards that women are held up to.

 RODRIGUEZ: Which you're saying you shouldn't be, right?

 MOORE: Which I'm saying women should not be [held up to any standards].

 In December 2018, Moore came out as polyamorous.

+Moore was raised as a Jehovah's Witness.
+In late 2024, she converted to Islam.

+Moore was arrested alongside over 100 protestors at a September 2026 protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.